ABI-Software/software-development-guidelines/README.rst

 This cleans the working tree (wiping any changes that haven't been committed or stashed elsewhere) and then set the local `master` branch to be identical to the one in `origin`.

-Naturally, with any given feature branch, ideally it should only contain changes that relate directly to that one feature, to ease the process of auditing and reviewing of the work that is being introduced to the project.
+Naturally, with any given feature branch, it should only contain changes that relate directly to that one feature, to ease the process of auditing and reviewing of the work that is being introduced to the project.

 What is in a commit
 ~~~~~~~~~~~~~~~~~~~